Wily Mignon

 Mignon E. Wilfried (29 April 1986 – 4 February 2025), better known by the stage name Wily Mignon, was a Beninese singer, composer, and arranger.

 Life and career

 Born in Parakou on 29 April 1986, Mignon began his musical work with his sisters in Ouidah, where he was a school orchestra conductor.
 While living in Porto-Novo, he was a bassist and launched an album in June 2007.
 He then entered into a relationship with the singer Dossi, but the couple separated in 2021.

+Death

 Wily Mignon died in Ouagadougou on 4 February 2025, at the age of 38.